Italy Villa Wedding Cost: Real Rental Prices by Region (2026)

 Check what the fee spans.
 Some villas price a single event day; others, like Villa Michaela, only sell multi-night exclusive use.
 A €48,970 three-night buyout with 18 bedrooms included can undercut a €20,000 one-day fee plus three nights of nearby hotel rooms for forty people.
 Always compare the whole weekend, not the headline.

 Check what the fee includes.
-Villa hire is usually walls, gardens, and exclusivity — catering, rentals, lighting, and planning arrive separately, which is why villa regions and hotel regions budget so differently.
+Villa hire is usually walls, gardens, and exclusivity — catering, rentals, lighting, and planning arrive separately, along with the VAT, mandatory fees, and minimum stays that make first quotes double — which is why villa regions and hotel regions budget so differently.
 Our venue contract guide covers the clauses that matter, and the questions worth asking before you wire a deposit.

 Use the calendar.
 Published starting prices are genuinely available — in April, October, and midweek.
 The same villa on a peak-season Saturday can quote two to three times its floor.
 If your date is flexible, the published bands above are your negotiating map.
 You can filter every venue on the site by region and browse published pricing in our venue directory as you shortlist.